FoxyStoat/daily-css-images/README.md

 Dumbo?
 Peanuts?
 What will be your take?

 Ok, so my attempt looks kinda hideous haha, the trunk especially needs work but I had fun.
 Every day I will improve.

+* #### Daily CSS Images :: 03 Beaver

+Think about how you can continue to keep it simple, but give this a personal touch.